hhoangphuoc/9292Hoi/README.md

 - Using React Native for UI, and handling user inputs
 - Connect with `custom API` and `9292 API` for providing travel information
 - Connect with `ReadSpeakers API` for providing voice feedbacks to phone speakers

-## Task List:
-Here are some main tasks
-1. **Handling database** [~2 person]: including creating corresponding functions to query the data from Redshift (Example in AWS Jupyter Notebook); creating our own database, storing in AWS S3
-2. **Handling APIs** [2 person]: Create custom API (for handling main communication), handling 9292 Travel API for specific user inputs request/API calls
-3. **Handling ReadSpeakers API** [1 person]: To converting text generation from user input -> successfully speak out through speaker
-4. **Frontend** [1 person - I will do it]: Create UI and handling user input + references
-5. **Task for all**: maintaining the communication/data flow between different parts + keep track of work flow